clarkezone/rive-windows/README.md

 # Hosting of Rive content in UWP
 - Start with SwapChain and DX11 backend built directly into C++ UWP app
-- Move impl into WinRT component
+- Move Rive impl into WinRT component, host within a C# 9 host app
 - Move to CompositionSwapchain